Robert Dickie (boxer)

 Robert Dickie (23 June 1964 – 28 October 2010) was a Welsh professional boxer, fighting at both featherweight and super-featherweight.
-He was Scottish champion at featherweight, British champion at both weights and became WBC International super-featherweight champion in 1988.
+He was Welsh champion at featherweight, British champion at both weights and became WBC International super-featherweight champion in 1988.
 He is one of only four Welshmen to hold a British boxing title at different weights, the others being Johnny Basham, Pat Thomas and Jack Petersen.

 Boxing career

 Bantamweight

 Dickie turned professional in 1983, and fought his first pro bout, at bantamweight, against Billy Hough in Swindon in March of that year.
 The six round fight went the distance, and Dickie took the result on a points decision.
 He won his next three bouts, held in Scotland, England and then Wales, stopping all three opponents via technical knockout.
 His fifth match, against Danny Flynn at St. Andrew's Sporting Club in Glasgow, ended in a points draw.
 Just four months later, Dickie was again facing Flynn, this time for the vacant Scottish Area bantamweight title.
 The ten-round match was stopped in the fifth, with Dickie defeated, his only loss in his first five years as a professional.